To import a PostgreSQL database you will need:

 See the PostgreSQL documentation for more detail.

-To import with a different user or into a different database, you’ll need to edit the connection string.
+To import with a different user or into a different database, you’ll need to edit the public connection string.

 Visit the cluster’s Users and Databases page to retrieve the password for users other than